xHire/electrumx/docs/PEER_DISCOVERY.rst

 client, which it will fall back to if necessary.

-The server should craft its response in a way that reduces the effectiveness of sybil attacks and spamming of hosts.
+The server should craft its response in a way that reduces the effectiveness of sybil attacks and peer spamming.

 The response should only include peers it has successfully connected to recently.
 If Tor routing is not available, so their existence